PyBioProx/PyBioProx/paper/main.md

 describe the spatial localization of the object relative to objects in another fluorescent channel.
 We refer to these descriptive measurements as PD<sub>mean</sub>, PD<sub>median</sub> and PD<sub>max</sub> respectively.

-(_Fig 2, Fig 3_).
+We also introduce PyDist, a user-friendly open-source object-based colocalization tool written in Python that generates PD measurements to describe the relationships between biomarkers in 2D or 3D space.
+For users familiar with Python, PyDist can be used as an extensible Python module.
+For users unfamiliar with Python, PyDist is provided as a GUI which can be run from the desktop.

-We also introduce PyDist, a user-friendly object-based colocalization module written in python that generates PD measurements to describe the relationships between biomarkers in 2D or 3D space.
+Detailed instructions for use of the GUI are available at __Insert hosting site here__.
 Analysis of co-localization by distance measurements is not a novel concept.
 For example, a tool implemented in ImageJ called DiAna allows for the distance-based analysis of pairs of differently labelled fluorescent objects [2](#2).
 The core